NetApp/santricity/roles/nar_santricity_management/README.md

           ntp_address_backup:
           ssh:
       controller_b:
+        - (...)

     # Alerts configuration defaults
     # -----------------------------
     eseries_alerts_state:               # Whether to enable storage system alerts.
 Choices: enabled, disabled
     eseries_alerts_contact:             # This allows owner to specify free-form contact information such as email or phone number.
     eseries_alerts_recipients:          # List containing e-mails that should be sent notifications when alerts are issued.
     eseries_alerts_sender:              # Sender email.
 This does not necessarily need to be a valid e-mail.
     eseries_alerts_server:              # Fully qualified domain name, IPv4 address, or IPv6 address of the mail server.
+    #eseries_alert_syslog_servers:      # List of dictionaries where each dictionary contains a syslog server entry. [{"address": <syslog_address>, "port": 514}]
     eseries_alerts_test: false          # When changes are made to the storage system alert configuration a test e-mail will be sent.
+Choices: true, false
+    eseries_alert_syslog_test: false    # When changes are made to the alerts syslog servers configuration a test message will be sent to them.
 Choices: true, false

     # LDAP configuration defaults
     # ---------------------------